wbaid/securedrop/docs/hardware.rst

 .. include:: includes/otp-app.txt

+Transfer Device(s) and Export Device(s)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**Transfer Device(s)**: You need a mechanism to transfer encrypted submissions from the *Journalist Workstation* to the *SVS* to decrypt and view them.
-The most common transfer devices are DVD/CD-R discs and USB drives.
+You need away to transfer encrypted submissions from the *Journalist Workstation* to the *Secure Viewing Station* to decrypt and view them, and a way to copy them from the *Secure Viewing Station* to the journalist's everyday workstation in decrypted form.

-From a security perspective, it is preferable to use write-once media such as DVD/CD-R discs because it eliminates the risk of exfiltration by malware that persists on the Transfer Device (e.g. `BadUSB <https://srlabs.de/badusb/>`__).

-On the other hand, using write-once media to transfer data is typically inconvenient and time-consuming.
-You should consider your threat model and choose your transfer device accordingly.
+We recommend using separate USB drives, in combination with encryption and careful data hygiene.
+We also urge you to consider using a printer or similar analog conversions to export documents from the *Secure Viewing Station*, whenever possible.

+You may want to employ write protection to make it impossible for malware to spread from the journalist's everyday workstation to the *Secure Viewing Station*.
+Consider USB media with a physical write protection switch, or a separate USB write blocker as used in forensic applications.

+If you want to use DVD/CD-Rs, we recommend purchasing separate drives for each computer that will write to or read from the media, to minimize the risks from malware compromising any one drive's firmware.

+You will also need a stack of blank DVD/CD-Rs, which you can buy anywhere, and a method to securely destroy media after use.
+Depending on your threat model, this can be very expensive; a cheap shredder can be purchased for less than $50, while shredders designed for use in Sensitive Compartmented Information Facilities (SCIFs) sell for as much as $3,000.

+Please see our recommendations in the :doc:`setup guide <set_up_transfer_and_export_device>` for additional background, and for alternatives you may want to consider, such as single-use, write-once media like CD-Rs or DVD-Rs.

+Monitor, Keyboard, Mouse
+^^^^^^^^^^^^^^^^^^^^^^^^
-**Monitor, Keyboard, Mouse**: You will need these to do the initial installation of Ubuntu on the *Application* and *Monitor Servers*.
+You will need these to do the initial installation of Ubuntu on the *Application* and *Monitor Servers*.

 Depending on your setup, you may also need these to work on the *SVS*.

-.. note:: If you cannot afford to purchase new hardware for your
-	  SecureDrop instance, we encourage you to consider re-purposing existing hardware to use with SecureDrop.
-If you are comfortable working with hardware, this is a great way to set up a SecureDrop instance for cheap.

-	  Since SecureDrop's throughput is significantly limited by the use of Tor for all connections, there is no need to use top of the line hardware for any of the servers or the firewall.
-In our experience, relatively recent recycled Dell desktops or servers are adequate for the SecureDrop servers, and recycled ThinkPad laptops work well for the *Admin Workstation*/*Journalist Workstation*.

-	  If you choose to use recycled hardware, you should of course consider whether or not it is trustworthy; making that determination is outside the scope of this document.

 Optional Hardware
 -----------------